kstenerud/concise-encoding/ce-structure.md

  * The Concise Encoding integer type can store the value `-0`, but most platform integer types cannot.
 The recommended approach is to convert to a float type if possible, or reject the document.
  * Platforms might not be able to handle the NUL character in strings.
 Please see the [NUL character](#nul-character) section for how to deal with this.
  * Platforms might not support UTF-8 encoding.
+ * Platforms might not support the full range of Unicode codepoints.
  * Platforms might have limitations on the size of numeric types.
  * Platform temporal types might not support the same kinds of time zones, or might not support subsecond values to the same resolution.
  * Platforms might not support data with cyclical references.